Peer Effects in Consideration and Preferences: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec: model} presents the model, the main assumptions, and some key insights of our approach.
-Section~\ref{sec: model identification} studies the empirical content of the model.
-Section~\ref{sec: extensions} extends the initial model in several dimensions.
-Section~\ref{sec: model application} applies our model to expansion decisions by firms in the coffee market.
-Section~\ref{sec: remarks} concludes.
-Appendix~\ref{app: regularity condition} provides the regularity condition for the identification.
-All the proofs are collected in Appendix~\ref{sec: proof}.
+Section~\ref{sec: model} presents the model, the main assumptions, and establishes equilibrium existence.
+Section~\ref{sec: model identification} studies identification.
+Section~\ref{sec: extensions} offers some extensions.
+Section~\ref{sec: model application} applies our model to expansion decisions by firms in the tea market, and Section~\ref{sec: conclusion} concludes.
+The Online Appendix contains the regularity conditions for identification, all the formal proofs, and extra results for identification and estimation.